resource-watch/slate/source/includes/api/_authentication.md

 Tokens must be provided in HTTP request header, named as `Authorization`, with the structure `Bearer <your token>`.

 Once generated, a token is valid until any of the associated user information (name, email, or associated applications) changes.
 If your token becomes invalid, you will need to log in and go to [https://api.resourcewatch.org/auth/generate-token](https://api.resourcewatch.org/auth/generate-token) to generate a new token.

-## More information on authentication and user management

-This section's goal is to help you learn the very basics of how you can quickly create a user account and use your token to authenticate requests.
-For more in-depth details on authentication, token and user management, refer to the [User Management](#user-management) section of the documentation.